waseem-h/kubernetes-operator/website/content/en/docs/Getting Started/v0.3.x/_index.md

 weight: 10
 date: 2019-12-20
 description: >
-  How to work with an older version of jenkins-operator.
-We recommend migration to a newer version.
+  How to work with Jenkins Operator 0.3.x version.
+We recommend migrating to a newer version.
 ---

 {{% pageinfo %}}
-This document describes a getting started guide for **Jenkins Operator** `v0.3.x` and an additional configuration.
+This document describes a getting started guide for **Jenkins Operator** `v0.3.x` and also additional configuration.
 {{% /pageinfo %}}

 ## First Steps